-You put a lot of time and effort into creating your blog content and you want it to get the attention it deserves.
+As bloggers, we put a lot of time and effort into creating our content and we want it to get the attention it deserves.
 In order to get people to your site and loving your stuff, it’s important to spend a few extra minutes to make sure everything is top-notch.
-By following these 10 essential steps, you will boost your traffic, make readers stay on your page longer, and ensure that your content is credible, engaging, and shareable.
-There’s also a free printable checklist you can download that lists each step so it’s easy to refer to when you write your posts.
-Lets get this party started!
+By following these 10 essential steps, you’ll boost traffic to your blog, make readers stay on your page longer, and ensure that your content is credible, engaging, and shareable.
+I’ve also included a free checklist you can download that lists each step so it’s easy to refer to when you write your posts.
+Let’s get this party started!

 1. Create a Click-Worthy Title

 First things first, you need a catchy title that will get people interested in finding out more.
 Your title is essentially the most important part of your post, because it determines whether someone will actually read it or not!

 - The best kinds of headlines are lists and user-addressed titles such as “3 Best Brownie Recipes” and “23 Things You Need To Do Before You Die”

 - Include key words or keyword phrases in your title so it’s more likely to pop up on search engines

 - Place one power word before your keyword phrase to help your title stand out and make an emotional connection with your readers.
 Examples include “free,” “how to,” “odd,” and “amazing”

 - Keep the length between 8-12 words.
 The shorter, the better!

 - Headline Analyzer is a great tool to use to measure up your working titles

 Face it: we’re a visual society and people love aesthetically pleasing photographs that evoke emotion.
 Attaching high quality images that relate to your post will make your site look more professional and your words more credible.